csg-tokyo/jscall/README.md

 `Jscall.foo(7)` invokes the JavaScript function with the name following `Jscall.` with the given argument.
 In this case, the `foo` function is executed with the argument `7`.
+Arguments and a return value are passed to/from a function as they are passed to/from a method.

 When a Ruby object is passed to a JavaScript function/method, you can call a method on the passed Ruby object.